JHUAPL/PACMANs/docs/milestone7_report.rst

    	• Develop a detailed research plan for Phase 2 to include specifics of data, specifying data providers and availability

-   	• Describe expected updates to the AI climate modeling methods\ |image28|
+   	• Describe expected updates to the AI climate modeling methods

 4 Phase 1 Accomplishments To Date